The Hidden Side Effects of Gummy Vitamins: A Manufacturer's Perspective

 The Slippery Slope

-Some manufacturers deliberately use thinner coatings on children's products or add surface texturing to make them less slippery, even though this means the gummies won't look as perfect on the shelf for as long.
+Some manufacturers deliberately use thinner coatings on children's products or add surface texturing to make them less slippery, even though it means the gummies won't look as perfect on the shelf for as long.

 Another Hidden Enhancement